ivxivx/AI-story-generator/README.md

 To run the program, you need install all dependencies first, then run Ollama locally, followed by the command:
 `python apps/story_generator.py`

+There is an example under the directory `example/sky` which contains generated story text and audio for the keyword `sky`.